hakansuku/D1APACTraining/6_2 Continuous Delivery (CD) pipeline.md

-# Creating a simple continuous delivery pipeline
+# Creating a simple Continuous Delivery (CD) pipeline

 #### In this workshop we will create a continuous delivery pipeline in Jenkins.
 A continuous delivery pipeline automates the entire software release process.